theallen77/streaming/README.md

 8. Note how big the library is of the site is.
 Small, Medium, Big or Huge.
 Check this by seeing if a site has obscure content.
 Just try to give your best judgement.
 9. If it's a anime or anime/cartoon only site, make a note if it's 1080p.
 10. If it's a android apk, please note the quality of video.
 (1080p or 720p, any lower and don't note) + Note if apk uses chromecast.
+11. If you feel your site deserves it you can you it towards the top and make it bold by using **Site Name**

 **EXAMPLES**